-If a simple TV speaker is what you seek, theis still available and is often on sale for less than its $200 regular price.
+If a simple TV speaker is what you seek, the Bose Solo 5 TV sound system is still available and is often on sale for less than its $200 regular price.
 It’s bulkier than the TV Speaker, it doesn’t have HDMI ARC, and it lacks a dedicated tweeter for dialog enhancement.

 If you want a soundbar with a similarly small footprint but more features, the $400 Bose Smart Soundbar 300 or $400 Sonos Beam are both excellent options with voice assistants, Apple AirPlay 2, and smartphone apps that let you adjust a variety of EQ and other settings.

 Bose products have excellent build quality.
 I expect the Bose TV Speaker will last as long as you need it to, especially given its simple design and features, however Bose only provides a one-year manufacturer’s warranty.

 Should you buy it?

 Yes.
 Though expensive for what it is, the Bose TV Speaker is a premium and dead-simple add-on for TV audio that makes your movies and shows sound as good as they look.

 - Best Bluetooth speaker deals: Save on Bose, Sonos, JBL, and more

 - Edifier MP230 Hands-on Review: The pint-sized, retro Bluetooth speaker brings a vintage vibe

 - How to connect a soundbar to a TV: A guide to cables, connections, and features

 - Enclave Audio now makes the most powerful Roku TV wireless speakers